Blog

 Your annual backflow test is the best way to confirm your system is working correctly, but sometimes problems pop up between inspections.
 Being able to spot the early warning signs of a failing backflow preventer can save you from costly repairs, compliance issues, and potential health hazards.
 Keep an eye out for a few key indicators that your device needs professional attention.
 Catching these issues early helps ensure your water supply remains safe and your business stays protected.

-Changes in Water Pressure or Flow
+Noticing Changes in Water Pressure or Flow?

 Have you noticed that the water pressure in your building isn't what it used to be?
 A sudden drop, inconsistent flow, or strange fluctuations can be a sign that your backflow preventer is malfunctioning.
 The internal valves and seals can wear out over time, causing blockages or failing to open and close properly.
 This not only affects your daily operations but also means the device may not be able to do its job during a backflow event.
 If you notice any unusual changes in your water pressure, it’s time to call in a professional for an inspection.
 Our team can diagnose the issue and handle any necessary plumbing repairs to restore proper flow and safety.

-Visible Leaks, Drips, or Corrosion
+Spotting Leaks, Drips, or Rust

 One of the most obvious signs of trouble is the physical condition of the backflow preventer itself.
 Take a moment to look at your device.
 Do you see any water dripping or pooling around it?
 Are there signs of rust, cracks, or a chalky white buildup from corrosion?
 These are clear red flags that the internal components are failing.
 A constant drip might seem minor, but it indicates a broken seal that could lead to a major failure.
 Don't ignore these visible warnings.
 Addressing leaks and corrosion promptly prevents bigger problems and ensures your device is ready to protect your water supply when you need it most.